Our Team

 Alejandra Ruiz, Executive Director

 Alejandra Ruiz knows the power of youth organizing.
 A native of Colombia, she migrated to the United States at the age of 7 and grew up in Queens, NY.
-She became an immigrant rights advocate when she first shared her story as an undocumented student and was later instrumental in the fight to win DACA.
-As Executive Director of the Youth Engagement Fund, Alejandra directs ...
+She became an immigrant rights advocate when she first shared her story as an undocumented high school student and was later instrumental in the fight to win Deferred Action for Childhood Arrivals (DACA).
+As Executive Director of the Youth Engagement Fund (YEF), Alejandra directs money and resources to youth-led organizations一building the voice and voting power of youth of color in the South and Southwest ...

 Karla Vazquez, Director of People & Organizational Growth

 Karla Vazquez is the Director of People & Organizational Growth at the Youth Engagement Fund.
-She focuses on systems-building, creating infrastructure, and attracting new resources for long-term at sustainability at YEF and YEF’s youth of color-led grantees.
-She spearheads efforts to grow staff, build a nurturing culture, uplift youth of color and make their vision for a more just, vibrant democracy a reality.
-As YEF’s ...
+She focuses on systems-building, creating infrastructure, and attracting new resources for long-term sustainability at YEF and YEF’s youth of color-led grantees.
+She spearheads efforts to grow staff, build a nurturing culture, uplift youth of color, and make their vision for a more just, vibrant democracy a reality ...

 Renata Teodoro, Program Officer

 Renata Teodoro is the Program Officer at Youth Engagement Fund.
 She comes with a wealth of experience in advocacy, organizing, and fundraising.
-At YEF, Renata builds relationships and partnerships with movement partner grantees, supports the development of YEF’s giving strategy, and advances programming that builds movement partners’ capacity, and develops state infrastructure centered on Black, Indigenous and people of color leadership.
-Renata’s journey ...
+At YEF, Renata builds relationships and partnerships with movement partner grantees, supports the development of YEF’s giving strategy, advances programming that builds movement partners’ capacity, and develops state infrastructure centered on Black, Indigenous, and people of color’s leadership ...

 Catherine Jung, Executive & Operations Manager

 Cat Jung supports the day-to-day organizational operations – including human resources, information technology, and communications – at the Youth Engagement Fund.
-She also directly supports YEF’s executive director, assisting with project management, planning and scheduling.
-Cat brings 8 years’ experience working in development and operations, database administration, stewardship, and special events to the team.
-She started her career at ...
+She also directly supports YEF’s executive director, assisting with project management, planning, and scheduling ...

 Samantha Velasquez, Administrative Associate

-Samantha Velasquez brings 6 years’ administrative experience to the Youth Engagement Fund’s team.
-As Administrative Associate, she supports YEF’s daily operations, project management, internal and external communications, planning and scheduling.
-She works closely with YEF’s Program Officer to effectively and efficiently move funding to YEF’s 50+ movement partners each grant cycle.
-Samantha has worked in diverse settings ...
+Samantha Velasquez brings 6 years of administrative experience to the Youth Engagement Fund’s team.
+As Administrative Associate, she supports YEF’s daily operations, project management, internal and external communications, planning, and scheduling.
+She works closely with YEF’s Program Officer to effectively and efficiently move funding to YEF’s 50+ movement partners each grant cycle ...

 Alejandra Ruiz